fieldsets/mongodb-sample-datasets/README.md

 ## Installation

-The CLI command `mongoimport` and the MongoDB database tools package need to installed.
-You can find it [here](https://www.mongodb.com/try/download/database-tools?tck=docs_databasetools)
+The CLI command `mongoimport` and the MongoDB database tools package need to be installed.
+You can find them [here](https://www.mongodb.com/try/download/database-tools?tck=docs_databasetools)

 Using the [fieldsets-local](https://github.com/fieldsets/fieldsets-local) environment, setting the environment variable `MONGO_LOAD_SAMPLE_DATA=1`  will fetch all the necessary dependencies and data.
 You can use this sample data to quickly get started experimenting with the FieldSets data pipeline.